dda-derek-wendell/Documentation/_entries/0500_permissionset.md

 >Repeat the above steps for all other Dodge custom objects associated with the package that is being installed.
 >Other custom objects may include custom contact or lead objects.

+>**Optional Suggestion** - For security reasons, it may be wise to clone this perssion set, remove the Dodge Install custom object from the cloned perssion set and **assign** non admin users to this cloned permission set.